 Ingredients:

-4 Large Apples (use your favorite - I love the kick of the granny smiths with the chocolate)
+4 Large Apples (use your favorite - I love the kick of the granny smiths with the chocolate)2 blocks of chocolate of your choice (milk, dark, or white)

 Drizzle chocolate or chips of your choice.
 I particularly love the butterscotch flavored chips with the apple and chocolate flavors